RediSearch/RediSearch/docs/docs/Indexing_JSON.md

 ## Index JSON arrays as VECTOR

-Starting with RediSearch 2.6.0, a JSONPath leading to an array of numerical values may be indexed as VECTOR type in the index schema.
+Starting with RediSearch 2.6.0, a JSONPath leading to an array of numeric values may be indexed as VECTOR type in the index schema.

 If you want to index *multiple* numeric arrays as VECTOR, use a [JSONPath](/docs/stack/json/path/) leading to multiple numeric arrays using JSONPath operators such as wildcard, filter, union, array slice, and/or recursive descent.